zazortik/azure-xplat-cli/Documentation/Debugging.md

 ## Using Visual Studio
-The Visual Studio plugin for node.js can be downloaded from [here](http://nodejstools.codeplex.com/).
+The Visual Studio plugin for node.js can be downloaded from [here](https://github.com/Microsoft/nodejstools/releases).
+Download the latest version for the version of VS you are using.

 ### Setting up the project
 * File --> New --> Project